-587 Ibid., note ll: Herodotus, Historia, lib. i. cap.
+587 Ibid., note II: Herodotus, Historia, lib. i. cap.
 199.

-Ibid., note §: Mylitta is the same as Melitta, the feminine of Melitz, 'a mediator,' which in Chaldee becomes Melitt.
+588 Ibid., note §: Mylitta is the same as Melitta, the feminine of Melitz, "a mediator," which in Chaldee becomes Melitt.
 Melitz is the word used in Job 33:23-24: "If there be a messenger with him, an interpreter (Heb.
-Melitz, 'a mediator') one among a thousand to show unto man his uprightness then he is gracious unto him, and says, 'Deliver him from going down to the pit; I have found a ransom."
+Melitz, "a mediator") one among a thousand to show unto man his uprightness then he is gracious unto him, and says, "Deliver him from going down to the pit; I have found a ransom.""
 For further evidence on this point see Appendix, Note J, p.
-307f.; in The Full Hislop it's p.
+307f.; in TFH it's p.
 248f.

-wrath-subduer'589-who by her charms could soothe the breast of angry Jove, and soften the most rugged spirits of gods or mortal-men:
+ascribed to the Babylonian goddess as Mylitta sufficiently accounts for this.
+In accordance with this character of Mediatrix she was called Aphrodite-that is, "the wrath-subduer"589-who by her charms could soothe the breast of angry Jove and soften the most rugged spirits of gods or mortal-men:

-- In Athens she was called Amarusia, 590 that is, 'The Mother of gracious acceptance.'
-591 - In Rome she was called 'Bona Dea...the good goddess,' the mysteries of this goddess being celebrated by women with peculiar secrecy. - In India the goddess Lakshmi, 'the Mother of the Universe,' the consort of Vishnu, is represented also as possessing the most gracious and genial disposition and that disposition is indicated in the same way as in the case of the Babylonian goddess.
+- In Athens she was called Amarusia,590 that is, "The Mother of gracious acceptance."591 - In Rome she was called "Bona Dea...the good goddess," the mysteries of this goddess being celebrated by women with peculiar secrecy. - In India the goddess Lakshmi, "the Mother of the Universe," the consort of Vishnu, is represented also as possessing the most gracious and genial disposition and that disposition is indicated in the same way as in the case of the Babylonian goddess.

-'In the festivals of Lakshmi,' says Coleman, 'no sanguinary sacrifices are offered.'
-In China, the great gods, on whom the final destinies of mankind depend, are held up to the popular mind as objects of dread, but the goddess Kuanyin, 'the goddess of mercy,' whom the Chinese of Canton recognise as bearing an analogy to the Virgin of Rome, is described as looking with an eye of compassion on the guilty, and interposing to save miserable souls even from torments to which in the world of spirits they have been doomed.
-Therefore, she is regarded with peculiar favour by the Chinese.
+"In the festivals of Lakshmi," says Coleman, "no sanguinary sacrifices are offered."592 In China, the great gods, on whom the final destinies of mankind depend, are held up to the popular mind as objects of dread, but the goddess Kuanyin, "the goddess of mercy,"593 whom the Chinese of Canton recognise as bearing an analogy to the Virgin of Rome, is described as looking with an eye of compassion on the guilty, and interposing to save miserable souls even from torments to which in the world of spirits they have been doomed.594 Therefore, she is regarded with peculiar favour by the Chinese.
 This character of the goddess-mother has evidently radiated in all directions from Chaldea.

-Now thus we see how it comes that Rome represents Christ, the 'Lamb of God,' meek and lowly in heart, who never broke a bruised reed, nor quenched a smoking flax-who spoke words of sweetest encouragement to every mourning penitent-who wept over Jerusalem-who prayed for His murderers-as a stern and inexorable judge before whom the sinner 'might grovel in the dust and still never be sure that his prayers would be heard,'595 while Mary is set off in the most winning and engaging light, as the hope of the guilty, as the grand refuge of sinners; how it is that the former is said to have 'reserved justice and judgment to Himself,' but to have committed the exercise of all mercy to His Mother!
+Now thus we see how it comes that Rome represents Christ, the "Lamb of God," meek and lowly in heart, who never broke a bruised reed, nor quenched a smoking flax-who spoke words of sweetest encouragement to every mourning penitent-who wept over Jerusalem-who prayed for His murderers-as a stern and inexorable judge before whom the sinner "might grovel in the dust and still never be sure that his prayers would be heard,"595 while Mary is set off in the most winning and engaging light, as the hope of the guilty, as the grand refuge of sinners; how it is that the former is said to have "reserved justice and judgment to Himself," but to have committed the exercise of all mercy to His Mother!596